Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 #### SQL Dialects

 The `DBMS` key allows to specify SQL dialects.
 All connections starting with the key in this dict with use the specified alternative query.
 In the example above, for instance a connection 'MySQL-InnoDB' will use the alternative.
+Optionally at the definition of the connections an attribute `dialect` can be used.
+For example MemSQL may use the dialect `MySQL`.

 #### Connection Management